naomiofficial/My-Profile-and-Portfolio/README.md

 This dashboard provides an overview of Spotify music features, focusing on popularity, genre distribution, and audio characteristics.
 It highlights relationships between popularity, danceability, and song duration, as well as identifying top-performing artists.
 Interactive elements allow users to explore how different genres influence overall music trends.

 ## Live Dashboard

+I created an interactive dashboard in Tableau to visualise the data.

 [View Interactive Dashboard](https://public.tableau.com/views/SpotifyMusicInsightsDashboard_17773593816050/Dashboard1?:language=en-GB&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

+This allows users to explore the data themselves and quickly identify insights, rather than relying on static reports.

 ## Dashboard Preview - Visualisations